 What you hear in the background is the bubbles in a glass of champagne and one can only hope that our chat is as fizzy.
 The conversation ranges from the film’s aesthetic achievements to its continued influence, the appeal of Louise Brooks, what Marlene Dietrich might have done with the part and what the film has to tell us on sexual desire, the options open to women and the prevalence of rape culture then and now.
 Pandora’s Box seems more pertinent than ever and just as powerful and hypnotic as it always was.
 Pamela Hutchinson’s book is not just a beautifully written introduction to the film but one which provides new information and enhances our understanding in various ways and does so with great charm and wit.

 I hope that the quality of the chat compensates for that of the editing and recording.
-It can be accessed above or directly on this link,
+It can be accessed above.

 This is the photograph that led to Lauren Bacall’s movie career.
 It is currently on display, along with other works by Louise Dahl-Wofe, at the Fashion and Textile Museum in London.
 Ostensibly, Nancy ‘Slim’ Hawks saw this and thought her husband should test that striking presence on the cover for a new film he was planning.
 Howard did and cast her in a secondary role in To Have And Have Not, where she was so charismatic that he built up her part into Bogart’s leading lady.
 Men still go woozy when they watch her ask Bogart if he knows how to whistle.
 Bacall slinking provocatively on a piano, legs crossed as President Truman tickled the ivories, was enough make a whole nation woozy, some with indignation.